-We performed a 3D scan of our own head in less than 20 seconds.
+We performed a 3D scan of our own heads in less than 20 seconds.
 Reconstruction time took less than a minute.
 The result is very good, with a lot of details.
 Like all the 3D scanners based on structured light, the Artec Eva does not work very well on hair, especially when they are dark and/or curly.
-For dealing with such challenging use case Artec recommends to apply water on them and to raise the sensibility level in the software.
+For dealing with such challenging use cases Artec recommends applying water on them and to raise the sensibility level in the software.

 3. Human torso